moderndatacompany/dataos.info/docs/resources/lens/installing_prerequisites.md

 ### **Docker**

 Docker is required to run Lens in an isolated environment on a local system.
 This guide provides instructions for installing Docker if it is not already installed.
-If Docker is already installed, the next step in the setup process can be skipped.
+If Docker is already installed, you can jump to the [next step](/resou) in the setup process.

 **Checking for Existing Installation**